MattSegal/devblog/content/django-prod-architecture.md

 - You don't need to worry about any filesystem admin, like running out of disk space
 - Multiple servers can easily share the same set of files

-Hopefully you see a theme here, we're taking shit we don't care about and making it someone elses problem.
+Hopefully you see a theme here, we're taking shit we don't care about and making it someone else's problem.
 Paying someone else to do the work of managing our files and database leaves us more free time to work on more important things.

 ### External services - web server